yangye8/bash-notebook/index.md

 ```

 ### 3. Process substitution and pipe
-Pipes and input redirects shove content onto the STDIN stream.
+Pipes and input redirects shove content onto the **STDIN stream**.
 Process substitution runs the commands, saves their output to a special temporary file and then passes that file name in place of the command.
-Whatever command you are using treats it as a file name.
+Whatever command you are using treats it as a **file name**.
 Note that the file created is not a regular file but a named pipe that gets removed automatically once it is no longer needed.